 As soon as you enter, the Kwid the first to thing to catch your eye is the 7” touchscreen infotainment system, borrowed from the Duster.
 The system is surrounded by a piano black bezel and a touch of chrome as a contrast to the single tone grey dash.
 This system gives you navigation, USB, aux and Bluetooth connectivity.
 This is the only car in the segment which provides an option for a factory fitted touch screen infotainment system.

 The air con functions are housed below the infotainment system.
 The knobs get a chrome garnish and feel good to use.
 The air vents on either end are round with chrome inserts and the ones on the centre are rectangular with the knobs getting a bit of chrome.
 All can be shut independently.
 The low-end variant, however, doesn’t get air conditioning.

 Buttons for hazard lights, power windows and central locking are placed below.
 A clear cost saving step so that they didn’t have to put a switch each on the driver and passenger’s side.
 They are equally accessible by both.
-There is a mystery empty round space.
-Whisper is that this is where the AMT (Automatic Manual Transmission) knob will be.
-We have our fingers crossed!

 Below this console and ahead of the gear stick lies the cup holders and a 12v charging point.
 You get a small cubby between the handbrake and the gear stick.
 A standard affair really.